 New York State is rolling out the most comprehensive paid family leave law in the nation.
 The New York State Paid Family Leave Act (NYSPFL) was included in last year’s state budget and proposed rules were issued on February 22, 2017.
-The comment period on the proposed rules closed in early April and final regulations have not yet been issued.
-As a result, there are a lot of unanswered questions surrounding this new law.
+The comment period on the proposed rules closed in early April and final regulations were issued on July 19, 2017.

-Generally, this is what we do know.
-All employers in New York State are covered.
+Here’s what you need to know: All employers in New York State are covered.
 That means even employers with just two (2) employees will have to comply with the NYSPFL.
 Full and part time employees will both be eligible for paid family leave.
 Beginning January 1, 2018, full time eligible employees may take up to eight (8) weeks of leave, which increases to ten (10) weeks in 2019 and then to the full twelve (12) weeks in 2021.
 This will be prorated for part time employees.
 The leaves will run concurrently with federal Family and Medical Leave for covered employers under that statute.

 Employees will be able to take this leave for baby bonding, a family member’s (child, grandparent, spouse, domestic partner) serious health condition or to relieve pressure when a family member (spouse, domestic partner, child or parent) is called to active duty.
 It is important to note that it cannot be used for an employee’s own serious health condition.
 To that end, an employee will not be able to take more than 26 weeks combined NYSPFL and New York State disability benefits in the same 12 month period.